2023 Most Popular Nursing Bachelor's Degree Schools in North Dakota

 The colleges and universities below are the most popular for nursing majors pursuing a bachelor's degree.

-Our 2023 rankings named North Dakota State University - Main Campus the most popular school in North Dakota for nursing students working on their bachelor’s degree.
-North Dakota State University is a large public school located in the city of Fargo.
+Our analysis found North Dakota State University - Main Campus to be the most popular school for nursing students who want to pursue a bachelor’s degree in North Dakota.
+North Dakota State University is a fairly large public school located in the medium-sized city of Fargo.

 Of the 203 students majoring in nursing at North Dakota State University, 12% are male and 88% are female.